vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 * **Returned funds**: 95.5k WETH and 43.1m DAI

 ### Plan v1 and initial feedback
-On April 5th, Euler presented its initial recovery plan on the governance forum for discussion.
+On April 4th, Euler presented its [initial recovery plan](https://gov.angle.money/t/ideas-for-re-launching-the-protocol/674) on the governance forum for discussion.
 The proposed plan entailed simulating the repayment of all liabilities at the block when the protocol was disabled, calculating the net asset value (NAV) for each account, and allowing users to claim the recovered ETH, DAI, and USDC based on their proportion of the total NAV.
 A smart contract would be created to facilitate the claims.

 ### Plan v2 and redemption contract
-Proposal v2 was published on April 11th.
+[Proposal v2](https://gov.angle.money/t/ideas-for-re-launching-the-protocol/674/6) was published on April 11th.
 The updated redemption plan addressed feedback on the initial proposal and outlined a mechanism to distribute the recovered assets to affected users following the attack.
 Critical updates include a more detailed calculation of net asset values (NAVs) for each sub-account and an alternate NAV calculation, including potential foregone profits due to the protocol's pause.
 The redemption contract was activated on the same day at 2:00 UTC.

 ### Angle receiving its share of the reclaimed funds
 In the updated redemption plan, smart contract accounts cannot directly claim their recovered funds through the proposed smart contract mechanism because of potential issues with their internal accounting and inability to execute the `claim` method on the Merkle distributor contract.
 In addition, ending recovered funds directly to smart contracts may cause problems with their internal accounting, leading to incorrect or inconsistent record-keeping.